-Course Name: Outdoor Education and RecreationGrades: 11-12Prerequisite: Phys Ed 10Credit: 0.5 PE
+Course Name: Outdoor Education and RecreationGrade: 11-12Prerequisite: Intro to P.E. and P.E.
+10Credit: 0.5 PE

 Description: Outdoor Education and Recreation provides an alternative to traditional Physical Education for students interested in the outdoors and what it has to offer.
 Ropes course elements and camping activities are used to develop team building, problem solving and decision making skills.
 Additionally, basic instruction is provided for the following skills/areas: orienteering, paddling, cross-country skiing, snowshoeing, camping, first aid, fishing, biking, archery and many other areas of interest involved with the outdoors.
 Responsible personal and social interaction skills are also stressed throughout the course.